 To date, I’ve never had a complaint.
-However, there have standards to live up to in order to provide the best possible service and nobody gets everything right 100% of the time.
+However, there are standards to live up to in order to provide the best possible service and nobody gets everything right 100% of the time.
 The standards this site seeks to adhere too are broadly in line with the Editor’s Code of Practice (here).

 Anyone can make a complaint about anything featured on this site (articles, images, videos).

-All complaints must have a named person as a point of contact (this includes legal counsel, companies and organisation), with contact details supplied.
+All complaints must have a named person as a point of contact (this includes legal counsel, companies and organisations), with contact details supplied.
 Anonymous complaints will be ignored.
 The aim is to give an initial response to a complaint within 48 hours of it being received.

 Reasonable grounds for complaint include (but aren’t limited to):

 - Copyright infringement & plagiarism – A piece of work that’s been used on this site and is still in copyright has been incorrectly attributed or not attributed at all.